gitlabhq/gitlab-runner/docs/executors/docker_autoscaler.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Docker Autoscaler executor (Alpha)
+# Docker Autoscaler executor (Experiment)

-> The Docker Autoscaler feature (alpha) was introduced in GitLab Runner 15.10.0.
+> Introduced in GitLab Runner 15.10.0.
+This feature is an [Experiment](https://docs.gitlab.com/ee/policy/alpha-beta-support.html)

 The Docker Autoscaler executor is an autoscale-enabled Docker executor that creates instances on-demand to accommodate the jobs that the runner manager processes.

 The autoscaler uses [fleeting](https://gitlab.com/gitlab-org/fleeting/fleeting) plugins. `fleeting` is an abstraction for a group of autoscaled instances and uses plugins that support different cloud providers (such as GCP, AWS and Azure).
-This allows instances to be created on-demand to accomodate the jobs that a GitLab Runner manager processes.
+This allows instances to be created on-demand to accommodate the jobs that the runner manager processes.

-## Preparing the environment
+## Prepare the environment

-To get started with the Docker Autoscaler executor, select a `fleeting` plugin that targets the platform you want to autoscale on.
+To prepare your environment for autoscaling, install the AWS fleeting plugin.
+The fleeting plugin targets the platform that you want to autoscale on.

-Whilst this feature is in alpha, our focus at the moment is with the [AWS fleeting plugin](https://gitlab.com/gitlab-org/fleeting/fleeting-plugin-aws).
-However, you can find our official plugins [here](https://gitlab.com/gitlab-org/fleeting) and the goal of our plugin system is to also support community contributed plugins.
+The AWS fleeting plugin is an [Experiment](https://docs.gitlab.com/ee/policy/alpha-beta-support.html).
+You can find our other official plugins [here](https://gitlab.com/gitlab-org/fleeting).

-To install the AWS plugin, check the
+To install the AWS plugin:

-[release page](https://gitlab.com/gitlab-org/fleeting/fleeting-plugin-aws/-/releases) and download the binary for your host platform. `fleeting` plugin binaries need to be discoverable through the `PATH` environment variable.
+1. [Download the binary](https://gitlab.com/gitlab-org/fleeting/fleeting-plugin-aws/-/releases) for your host platform.
+1. Ensure that the plugin binaries are discoverable through the PATH environment variable.

 ## Configuration

-The Docker Autoscaler executor wraps the [Docker executor](docker.md).
-Therefore, all Docker Executor options and features are supported.
-To enable the autoscaler, the executor `docker-autoscaler` must be used.
+The Docker Autoscaler executor wraps the [Docker executor](docker.md), which means that all Docker executor options and features are supported.
+To enable the autoscaler, define the executor as `docker-autoscaler`.

 - [Docker Executor configuration](../configuration/advanced-configuration.md#the-runnersdocker-section)
 - [Autoscaler configuration](../configuration/advanced-configuration.md#the-runnersautoscaler-section)

-## Examples

-### 1 job per instance using AWS Autoscaling Group
+## Example: 1 job per instance using AWS Autoscaling group

 Prerequisites:

 - An AMI with [Docker Engine](https://docs.docker.com/engine/) installed.
 - An AWS Autoscaling group.
 For the scaling policy use "none", as Runner handles the scaling.